gdsc-hcmut/working-process/scrum-agile/README.md

 - `5` 2-3 days
 - `8` up to 1 week

-*Notes: Team should consider other activities during the sprint time, such as Club Events, school schedules, ...*
+*Notes: Team should consider other activities during the sprint time, such as club events, school schedules, ...*

 5. **Stand up**: This is a frequently super-short meeting that happens at the same time and a place to keep it simple.
 During this meeting, these flow should be focused:
 - **Report the previous task**: If there is any task on the previous meeting, it should be done before discussing the new one.